News, Info, & Updates

 To protect students and employees from the SARS CoV- 2 virus that causes COVID-19, air quality should be a top concern for school and college administrators.
 As we have learned more about how COVID-19 spreads, it has become clear that the vast majority of cases occur through airborne transmission—and improving the ventilation in campus buildings should be part of a layered approach to health and safety that includes multiple mitigation strategies.

-- By Sarah Mitroff | CNET.com
+- Written by: Sarah Mitroff | CNET.com

 Get more use out of your outlets and stay safe while doing it.